Kiailandi/uses/README.md

 # uses

-A list of things I use daily
+Both a list of things I use almost daily / endorse and an excuse to experiment with Pug, Sass, Gulp, Husky and other stuff I don't get to use at work.